Being super-concise way is super-hard. In fact, it’s easier to blather on at length than to make a brief, laser-sharp statement.

 Don’t get hung up on presenting perfection.
 There’s always room to polish the material later.
 Just get the words down, start the painting, try on that shirt with those jeans.
 Just get started!

 Try things out in the real world.
 I used to force my students to read their stories out loud.
 I’m reading this post out loud as I write it.
-Hear the work to instantly detect bad grammar and boring passages.
+Hearing the work instantly reveals bad grammar and boring passages.

 Practice, practice, practice.
 Going at this over and over is the only way to gain experience.
 Watch yourself grow!

 There….that is my whole post for today.
-It’s 298 words.
+It’s 232 words.
 To be honest?
 I still prefer a slightly longer post — about 450 words has been feeling right to me lately.
-But ever since my friend reminded me of the benefits of brevity, I’ve been hacking away hundreds of words out of every post.
-The sense of purging is even starting to feel fun.
-And now, we’re up to 366 words. :)
+But I’m constantly hacking away hundreds of words out of every post.
+The sense of purging can actually feel pretty good.
+And now, we’re up to 291 words. :)